nryadav18/Quick-Docs/README.md

 ---

-🔐 A full-stack mobile app that allows users to securely upload documents and chat with them using AI (Gemini 2.5 Pro), Voice, and Vision APIs.
-Built with React Native, Node.js, MongoDB, and Google Cloud AI services.
+🔐 A Full-Stack Mobile App that allows Users to securely upload documents and Chat, Talk with them using AI, Integrated Voice and Vision APIs.
+Built with React Native Expo, Node.js, Express.js, MongoDB and Google Cloud Platform services.

 📱 Designed for mobile.
 Built for intelligence.